Programming Now In Development

 Sangeeta Chakraborty, Ayasdi, CCO

-Sangeeta Chakraborty is the Chief Customer Officer at Ayasdi where she is focused on delivering the highest quality personalized service experience for each of Ayasdi’s customers.
-Most recently, Sangeeta served as VP of Professional Services for Accela, the leading provider of cloud-based civic engagement solutions for governments.
-Prior to Ayasdi, Sangeeta built multiple professional services practices across a number of successful startups including Digital Fuel (acquired by VMWare), Inquira (acquired by Oracle) and Interwoven.
-Sangeeta began her career in consulting with Tata, Fujitsu and Vitria.
-She earned her BS in Computer Science from the National Institute of Technology in Warangal, India and her MBA from UC Berkeley’s Haas School of Business.
+Previously, she served as VP of Professional Services for Accela, the leading provider of cloud-based civic engagement solutions for governments.
+She built multiple professional services practices across a number of successful startups including Digital Fuel (acquired by VMWare), Inquira (acquired by Oracle) and Interwoven.
+She began her career in consulting with Tata, Fujitsu and Vitria, and earned her BS in Computer Science from the National Institute of Technology in Warangal, India and her MBA from UC Berkeley.
 Follow on Twitter: @sangeeta_ch / @Ayasdi

 Rodolfo Gonzalez, Foundation Capital, Partner